Notsosmartt-cmd/PwndaHash/README.md

 Brute forcing.
 If password is too weak or computer is strong Brute forcing is always possible (However unlikely)

 Storage.
 PwndaHash tends to expand file sizes due to the way the encrypted values are stored.
 PwndaHash roughly doubles the original file size; however, to compensate the program can store the encrypted file in a zip folder and read from a zip folder to decrypt any PwndaHash encrypted files.
-This is not a major concern due to computer storage growing in size over time, and file compression being able to compress files up to 90% less than the original size
+This is not a major concern due to computer storage growing in size over time, and file compression being able to compress files up to 90% less than the original size.
+PwndaHash Lite fixes some of this issue.

+Single Threaded.
+Due to the dynamic stateful variables in PwndaHash Lite, it prevents pattern detection but also prevents parallelization.

 Strengths: